wp-plugins/spectacula-page-widget/readme.txt

 == Changelog ==

+= 1.0.2 =
+*	Added an option to show the widget in the sidebar even if you're on the page selected to show in the widget.
+Made the widget title, as showing in the widget admin, a little more useful.

 = 1.0.1 =
 *	Added an option to include a clear block at the end of the content.
 Helpful when you have a page with some floated elements in it and quite short content.